 Each student must have an approved written thesis proposal by the end of the 8-week summer semester of their first year in the program.
-If a student does not have an approved thesis proposal by the above deadline, the student is prohibited from enrolling in courses until the thesis proposal is approved.
+If a student does not have an approved thesis proposal by the above deadline, the student needs to request approval from the faculty for an extension.
 Students should note that faculty are typically unavailable from the last day of summer semester until the beginning of fall semester.
 Students get help with selecting a thesis topic through the faculty and student presentations during the first few weeks of the semester and by attending various RVTs.
 Students should also review the listing of research interests of the faculty in the department, as well as scheduling a face-to-face meeting with any faculty whose research appears interesting.
-By the end of fall semester, each student is expected to affiliate with a faculty member (clinical, experimental, inclustrial/organizational) with whom they intend to develop a thesis proposal.
+By the end of fall semester, each student is expected to affiliate with a faculty member with whom they intend to develop a thesis proposal.
 This affiliation indicates that the student and faculty member agree that they are pursuing a thesis research topic.
 This affiliation does not restrict a student from changing to some other faculty member to serve as chair of the thesis during the first year.